 Monica’s master’s degree in speech pathology has led to international experiences.
-She studied in France and worked in Bosnian and Romanian orphanages providing staff training and therapy for children with special needs.
+She studied in France and worked in Bosnian and Romanian orphanages, providing staff training and therapy for children with special needs.
 She is often called upon to provide expertise for local magazines, newspapers, and other news media.
-She collaborates with several community agencies, including Children First program, Sooner Start early intervention program, Tulsa Community Service Council, and local schools and libraries.
+She collaborates with several community agencies, including the Children First program, Sooner Start early intervention program, Tulsa Community Service Council, and local schools and libraries.

 - Master of Education in Speech-Language Pathology, 1998

 - Scholl Center for Communication Disorders, Speech-Language Pathologist, 2010–2011

 - Oklahoma State University, Clinical Instructor and Clinic Supervisor, January 2008–2010

 - Oklahoma Neurospecialty Hospital, Speech-Language Pathologist, December 2009–2010

 - Tulsa City-County Health Department (Child Guidance Program), Speech-Language Pathologist, 1999–2008

 - Oklahoma State Department of Health (Creek County Early Intervention Program), Speech-Language Pathologist, May 1998 –1999